texfaq/texfaq.github.io/FAQ-time.md

 date: 2014-06-10
 ---

-TeX has a primitive register that contains ''the number of minutes since midnight''; with this knowledge it's a moderately simple programming job to print the time (one that no self-respecting Plain TeX user would bother with anyone else's code for).
+TeX has a primitive register that contains "the number of minutes since midnight"; with this knowledge it's a moderately simple programming job to print the time (one that no self-respecting Plain TeX user would bother with anyone else's code for).

-However, LaTeX provides no primitive for ''time'', so the non-programming LaTeX user needs help.
+However, LaTeX provides no primitive for "time", so the non-programming LaTeX user needs help.

 Two packages are available, both providing ranges of ways of printing